meeb/django-distill/README.md

 the `distill_func` and `distill_file` parameters are removed and the URL is passed back to Django for normal processing.
 This has no runtime performance impact as this happens only once upon starting the application.

+If your path has no URI paramters, such as `/` or `/some-static-url` you do not have to specify the `distill_func` paramter if you don't want to.
+As for paths with no paramters the `distill_func` always returns `None` this has is set as the default behaviour for `distill_func`s.

 You can use the `distill_re_path` function as well, which replaces the default `django.urls.re_path` function.
 Its usage is identical to the above: